eamy-org/eamy-web/src/texts/help/logical.architecture.help.eamy.org.md

-This diagram is describing logical architecture of the system.
+This diagram describes a logical architecture of the system.
 Each component has its own short description.